Geocomputation-S3lab-PKU/geocomputation-S3lab-PKU.github.io/_pages/teaching.md

 #### **Courses**

 I have taught four courses with 490 total class hours in the past 5 years, including four independent courses: three undergraduate courses and one graduate course.
-This teaching work meets the requirement of “two independent courses” and “at least 90 hours per year”, specified by the university.
 In addition, the undergraduate education reform program owned by me, The Construction and Practice of the Core Curriculum of GIS Engineering Integrated with PIE, was approved as the industry-university cooperative education project of the Ministry of Education of China in 2022.
 These teaching courses and project aim to provide fundamental theory of computer science and GIS, as well as program developing skills, which are essential and beneficial to GIS students in their future academic study and industrial works.
 The detailed information of courses I taught is showed in the following table.

 NO.|Course|Type|Year|Credits|Main Content|
 ---|---|---|---|---|---|---|